BassBallFever/Portfolio/README.md

 # Project Summaries

 ## The Development of an Algorithm to Create a Batting Lineup for a Major League Team
-### Optimization, Simulation, Model Selection, Model Tuning, Python (libraries: matplotlib, numpy, pandas), Tableau
+### Optimization, Simulation, Model Selection, Model Tuning, Python (libraries: deap, matplotlib, numpy, pandas), Tableau

 ![](/images/capstone.png)